 We contacted Dirty Little Paws and they kindly sent us some sample products to put to the test, and here’s what we found:

 The first thing you notice when you take the inflatable collar out of the pack is the fabric…it’s oh so velvety soft – just like beagle ears!
-The stitching is far better quality than the cheaper ones we’ve used previously, which normally falls apart after repeated use.
+The stitching is far better quality than the cheaper ones we’ve used previously, which normally fall apart after repeated use.

 The Perfect Size for Beagles